Suya1671/commashell/README.md

 ./build/src/commashell
 ```

-And it should just work:tm:.
+And it should just work™.
 Right click on the top bar's weather and wallpaper buttons to configure them.

 ## Talk is cheap, show me the screenshots